KnpLabs/KnpMenuBundle/README.markdown

 ### Get the bundle

-To install the bundle, place it in the `vendor/bundles/Knplabs/Bundle` directory of your project (so that it lives at `vendor/bundles/Knplabs/Bundle/MenuBundle`).
+To install the bundle, place it in the `vendor/bundles/Knp/Bundle` directory of your project (so that it lives at `vendor/bundles/Knp/Bundle/MenuBundle`).
 You can do this by adding the bundle as a submodule, cloning it, or simply downloading the source.

-    git submodule add https://github.com/knplabs/MenuBundle.git vendor/bundles/Knplabs/Bundle/MenuBundle
+    git submodule add https://github.com/knplabs/MenuBundle.git vendor/bundles/Knp/Bundle/MenuBundle

 ### Add the namespace to your autoloader

-If it is the first Knplabs bundle you install in your Symfony 2 project, you need to add the `Knplabs` namespace to your autoloader:
+If it is the first Knp bundle you install in your Symfony 2 project, you need to add the `Knp` namespace to your autoloader:

     // app/autoload.php
     $loader->registerNamespaces(array(
-        'Knplabs'                       => __DIR__.'/../vendor/bundles'
+        'Knp'                       => __DIR__.'/../vendor/bundles'
         // ...
     ));